marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 group_jsd_records = group_jsd_stats(jsd_merged)
 ```

-- The aggregation step here follows a pattern similar to the one discussed in the previous section, so I won't discuss it further besides linking to the documentation for the [`join`](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Iterable.html#join(java.lang.String)) and [`collect`](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Iterable.html#collect(groovy.lang.Closure)) methods
+- The aggregation step here uses constructions similar to the previous two code blocks, so I won't discuss it further besides linking to the documentation for the [`join`](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Iterable.html#join(java.lang.String)) and [`collect`](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Iterable.html#collect(groovy.lang.Closure)) methods
+- Fortunately, these are the last steps of our workflow, so we should be able to run it from start to finish now, so download the repo and try for yourself!

 ## Linking the pieces with Snakemake
 ### Basic Snakemake syntax